sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 To understand why this works—why you can compatibly remove a package from a module—take a look at the list of packages on the right.
 They’re the same as they were before the split.
 Your code—you know, the thing you actually compile—only cares about packages, not modules.
 It just imports packages by import paths.
 Modules are about delivering and versioning code, not compiling it.

-Now that I’ve told you about nested modules, I have one piece of advice: avoid them if you can.
+Now that I've told you about nested modules, I have one piece of advice: avoid them if you can.
 They can be tricky to work with.

 A few words about the implementation of my compatibility tool.